Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 * Deities of Faerûn is not compatible with Faiths and Powers.

+* Deities of Faerûn is not compatible with Spells Revision.

 * Deities of Faerûn should be installed after any mod that adds or alters items in the game.

 * Deities of Faerûn should be installed after any mod that adds or alters spells in the game.